Kuma-gg/dss-ui/README.md

 ### To Do
 * Test
-* Socket.io implementation to display message in UI
+* Socket.io implementation to display messages from Brokers in UI